snowtrack/snowtrack-docs/docs/ue-glossary.md

 This is equivalent to creating a local version in the P4 One Deskstop App.

+### Connect to Server
+This is to configure your perforce connection and interact with remote changes.

-### Submit Version
+### Push
+This will reconcile all the local versions and submit its changelist to server.
 This is equivalent to submitting a changelist in the P4 One Desktop App.

-### Get Latest
+### Pull
+This will get the latest revision from the server.
 This is equivalent to syncing to head.